10000TB/10000TB.github.io/_posts/blog-series-design/2019-11-25-design-template-method-pattern.md

 From what it looks like, it is not clean.
 Due to python's namespacing rules, one has to reference the property from its super class to avoid compilation error.
 Taking a step back, we accept what it looks.
-This works well if we are adding a new setter for property property_a.
+This works well if we are adding a new setter for property `property_a`.
 However, if we are overriding an exising setter from parent class in subclass, the parent class's setter's behavior will also be modified, which is probably not desired.

 ### Template method pattern for the win